eplehans/training-cms/_posts/2016-01-05-main-program.md

 The main focus for this training program is to set a best-case scenario to train for a 50km ultra.
 In my case it will be Ultrafjord in Patagonia, Chile, 14.04.2016.

 The training program is a rough sketch which aims at setting a weekly load so	 that my day-to-day form can choose what to do.
 I take a 4 week approach where week 1 is easy, week 2 is harder, week 3 is hard and week 4 is rest.
-The next week 1 will be the same as the load in the past week 2 etc..
+The next 4 week cycle the week 1 will be the same as the load in the past week 2 etc..

 Epic training sessions will be blogged about and linked to from the program.